Because Money is Expensive

 Money is expensive.
-We pay for it with our time, effort, and ingenuity.
-At the same time, what money we obtain, we usually can’t afford to waste.
-Money is both hard won and hard spent.
+We pay for it with our time, toil, and talent.
+In other words, we pay for it with our very lives.
+Consequently, what money we obtain we can’t afford to waste.
+Money is hard won and hard spent.

 It’s therefore a crucial life skill to know what money is, how it works, and how to handle it.
 Yet most of our education teaches us little about money.
 Expensivity.com presents the critical information you need to master money, rather than letting it master you.